knolukas/ct-solver-results/README.md

 This repository contains the experimental results for the research paper:

-**Using Large Language Models and Knowledge Graphs Law-Bases Rules for the Analysis of VAT Chain-Transaction Cases in Austrian VAT Law**
+**Using Large Language Models and Law-Based Rules over Extracted Knowledge Graphs for the Analysis of VAT Chain-Transaction Cases in Austrian VAT Law**
 *Author: Lukas Knogler, Johannes Kepler University Linz, Altenberger Str.
 69, 4040 Linz, Austria*

 ## Overview